-There are many radio stations both in Singapore and in each country worldwide, and finding one that matches your customer’s demographics in terms of age, gender, income, psychographics such as hobbies, personalities, beliefs, etc.) is not as easy as it seems, as you need to select the top stations that can most effectively reach the highest potentially qualified audience, for the most number of times or frequency, for the least amount of investment.
-If you fail to choose the appropriate radio station for your audience, or your customer persona is incorrect, chances are, your ROI may fall below your expectations.
+There are many radio stations in Singapore and finding one that matches your customer’s demographics in terms of age, gender, income, psychographics such as hobbies, personalities, beliefs, etc. is not easy.
+You need to select the top stations that can most effectively reach the highest potentially qualified audience, for the most number of times or frequency, for the least amount of investment.
+If you fail to choose the appropriate radio station for your audience, or your customer persona is incorrect, chances are your ROI may fall below your expectations.

 (2) The Message in the Commercial

 After you’ve chosen your radio station(s), you need to think about the message you want to convey to your audience, and what you need them to do next.
-Make your message relevant to your target audience’s pain point, for instance, and they will want to know more about how to solve their problems with your products or services.
-Once you nail that down, you can then start to bring your brand and their benefits into their minds.
-Provide them with a reason to care about your business, products or services, and they will start to take notice and take action.
+Make your message relevant to your target audience’s pain point and they would want to know more about how to solve their problems with your products or services.
+You can then start to bring your brand and their benefits into their minds.
+Provide them with a reason to care about your business, products or services, and they will start to take action.

 You might be familiar with the way that many radio commercials sound over the Singapore airwaves, but do not based on what other advertisers are doing.
 Of course, do use their ads as a guide, and if some of the bigger advertisers are consistently using the same ad formats, chances are these formats are giving their businesses positive ROIs.
 However, do note that it might be a good idea to avoid sounding like the other commercials – tell your own story, find a different angle and as much as possible, inject some unique elements of your own to break out of the commercial clutter.
 Suggestions include discounting if customers purchase in bulk, order before a cut-off date or let your audience participate in a competition to win attractive prizes.